JakeChampion/vcl-local/README.md

-# Fastly VCL Interpreters in Rust
+# Fastly VCL Interpreter in Rust

 A tree-walk interpreter for Fastly VCL